Gum Lift & Crown Lengthening Plano, TX

 What is a Gum Lift and Crown Lengthening?

 Correcting a “gummy smile” is considered a cosmetic procedure.
 Gummy smile treatment benefits patients who are unhappy with the appearance of small teeth and excess gum tissue.
+A crown lengthening procedure is a non-cosmetic treatment.
+This treatment helps improve gum function.

 Sometimes, dentists perform crown lengthening to prepare a tooth for a dental crown.
 Crown lengthening is beneficial if a tooth breaks off at the gum line or a filling falls out with decay underneath.
 A dentist must expose more of the tooth to fix these problems.